telerik/teststudio-docs/docs/automated-tests/recording/hover-over-highlighting.md

 ## Enable or Disable Highlighting of Elements

-Once in an active recording session you can enable or disable the _highlighting_ from the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a>.
+When a recording session is active, you can enable or disable the Highlighting from the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a>.

 ![Enable\disable highlighting](/img/automated-tests/recording/highlighting/fig1.png)

 > **Note**
 > <br>
 > <br>
-> The highlighting feature __can be enabled (or disabled) even when the recording is paused__.
+> You can enable or disable the Highlighting feature even when the recording is paused.

-When enabled and the mouse pointer pauses over an element in the recording surface of the tested application, you will see the __Elements menu__ with multiple options.
-This rich menu makes it easy to work with the recording surface and its elements.
-It provides quick access to relevant functions right in the application you are testing.
+When Highlighting is enabled and the mouse pointer pauses over an element in the recording surface of the tested application, you will see the __Elements menu__.
+This menu provides quick access to functions related to the tested application.

 ![Elements Menu](/img/automated-tests/recording/highlighting/fig2.png)

 > **Tip**
 > <br>
 > <br>
-> Use the *Pause/Break* key on your keyboard to toggle on or off the Highlighting feature.
+> Use the `Pause` or `Break` key on your keyboard to toggle the Highlighting feature on or off.

-## __Options in the Highlighting Menu__
+## Options in the Highlighting Menu

-The __Elements Menu__ provides access to various actions and functions apart from the straightforward _click_ or _type_ actions.
-These are divided in few sections to speed up their usage.
-Read below what options there are in the different sub-menus.
+The __Elements Menu__ provides access to various actions and functions beyond the straightforward _click_ or _type_ actions.
+These are divided into sub-menus that are described in the following document sections.

-## Quick Steps
+### Quick Steps

-__Quick Steps__ sub-menu provides a list of tasks, which can be performed against the highlighted element - these are context sensitive and will be different depending on the target element.
-There are few options listed to add a <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/quick-verification" target="_blank">__quick verification__</a>, a <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/wait" target="_blank">__wait step__</a> or <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/extraction" target="_blank">__to extract any of the element's attributes__</a>, based on its specifics.
+The __Quick Steps__ sub-menu provides a list of tasks that can be performed against the highlighted element - these are context sensitive and will be different depending on the target element.
+A few options are listed: to add a <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/quick-verification" target="_blank">__quick verification__</a>, a <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/wait" target="_blank">__wait step__</a> or <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/extraction" target="_blank">__to extract any of the element's attributes__</a> based on its specifics.

 ![Quick Steps Sub-menu](/img/automated-tests/recording/highlighting/fig4.png)

-## Mouse Actions
+### Mouse Actions

-__Mouse Actions__ sub-menu provides quick access to different type of click steps like double-click, right mouse click, mouse key up or down, mouse hover over action, etc. The mouse click steps are getting __recorded with specific coordinates__ relevant to the target element, where the click will be sent.
-The default set is the element's absolute center, but you can choose to <a href="/features/recorder/advanced-recording-tools/element-steps/actions/mouse-actions#specific-location" target="_blank">change this in the Advanced Recording Tools actions section</a>.
+The __Mouse Actions__ sub-menu provides quick access to different types of click steps like double-click, right-click, mouse key up or down, hover action, etc. The mouse click steps are __recorded with specific coordinates__ relevant to the target element where the click will be sent.
+The default setting is the element's absolute center, but you can choose to <a href="/features/recorder/advanced-recording-tools/element-steps/actions/mouse-actions#specific-location" target="_blank">change this in the Advanced Recording Tools actions section</a>.

 ![Mouse Actions Sub-menu](/img/automated-tests/recording/highlighting/fig5.png)